 Polysomnography (PSG) is a study of sleep cycles and sleep behavior.
 It is usually done in a sleep center overnight.
-This study involves observing a person at sleep while charting brain waves and other bodily functions.
+This study involves observing a person at sleep while charting brain waves and other body functions.

-Reasons for Test TOP
+Reasons for Test

-This study can evaluate sleeping problems such as:
+This study is done to evaluate sleeping problems, such as:

-There are no major, lasting problems with this procedure.
+There are no major, lasting problems from having this test.